isaacphysics/isaac-editor/README.md

 # isaac-editor

-The Isaac Physics Content Editor, used to create the JSON site content for the Isaac Physics project.
+The old Isaac Physics Content Editor, used to create the JSON site content for the Isaac Physics project.
+This project used React components inside an AngularJS app.
+It was used from 2014 until 2022, when it was superseded by [isaac-content-editor](https://github.com/isaacphysics/isaac-content-editor), a modern React app replacement.

-#### Using the Content Editor

-To use the editor, visit one of the running examples, currently [editor.isaacphysics.org](https://editor.isaacphysics.org) or [editor.isaaccomputerscience.org](https://isaaccomputerscience.org).
-You will need to have been granted access to the GitHub project in order to use either of these.

-Files can be browsed from the menu on the left, and edited by clicking on them.
-The UI hides away the underlying JSON, but it can be accessed by clicking the grey `Content Object` banner at the top left of any content block.

 #### Developing the Content Editor